vkgpt11/reactjs/react-interview-1.md

 + They help you to use best practices.
 It will get easier to separate container and presentational components

 ## 5. How Stateless Component different with Pure Component?
+**Pure Components** gives a considerable increase in performance because it reduces the number of render operation in the application which is a huge win for complex UI

+**Stateless Components** are easy and fast to implement.
+They are good for very small UI view where re-render cost won’t matter that much.
+They provide cleaner code and less number of files to deal with.

 https://medium.com/groww-engineering/stateless-component-vs-pure-component-d2af88a1200b
 ## 6. What is the Higher Order Component?
 + Share the same functionality across multiple components